Ahmad Baasith

-Ahmad Subagja Baasith (born 15 June 1996) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 2 club PSIM Yogyakarta.
+Ahmad Subagja Baasith (born 15 June 1996) is an Indonesian professional footballer who plays as a defensive midfielder for Championship club Persiku Kudus.

 Club career

 Persib Bandung

-Baasith made his professional debut in the Liga 1 on April 22, 2017 against PS TNI.
+Baasith made his professional debut in the Liga 1 on April 22, 2017, against PS TNI.

 Persela Lamongan

 In January 2018, Baasith signed a contract with Indonesian Liga 1 club Persela Lamongan.
 He made his league debut on 24 March 2018 in a match against Persipura Jayapura at the Mandala Stadium, Jayapura.

 PSIM Yogyakarta

 In 2020, Baasith signed a one-year contract with Indonesian Liga 2 club PSIM Yogyakarta.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.